Chinese Masterpieces

 Joseph.Sharon@chinesemasterpieces.com

-This exquisite 15th Century Ming Dynasty dish, designated with the Xuande mark and period, is elegantly crafted in a blue and white palette.
+This exquisite 15th-century Ming Dynasty dish, designated with the Xuande mark and period, is elegantly crafted in a blue and white palette.
 It features a meticulously painted design that includes phoenixes, floral motifs, foliage, and fruit.
 This remarkable artifact is further enhanced by gilt trim accents, which underscore its artistic value.
 The dish is embellished with imported Samali blue cobalt, which is noted for its distinctive blackish hue.
 The unique piling effect on the surface glaze reveals dark spots or a silvery sheen, elements that authenticate the piece and differentiate it from the brown undertones associated with locally produced Chinese cobalt.
 Such characteristics affirm the dish's historical provenance, as this specific type of cobalt has not been utilized for over five centuries.
 Furthermore, noticeable flaking in the biscuit layer adds to the dish's historical significance, confirming its age and authenticity.
 The dish measures approximately 14 1/8 inches in diameter, making it a substantial specimen for collectors and connoisseurs alike. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price